 Conducting a training needs analysis before you start putting together your training program is a crucial step to developing more effective training materials and capturing the best use of your production time.

-Types of training needs analysis
+Types of training needs analyses

-Especially if your company hires newly-graduated employees, a training needs analysis of their knowledge base is crucial.
+Especially if your company hires newly graduated employees, a training needs analysis of their knowledge base is crucial.

 With young employees just entering the workforce and with senior employees who have a broad knowledge base, a training needs analysis of skills is crucial.